Skip to content

 Try it this week

 Open the map against one feature you have already shipped.
 For every row, write two things: the name of the person who owns it, and the date you last checked its "done when."
-The blank rows are your backlog, ranked by what the failure would cost.
-Two blanks are worth hunting for first: an autonomous action with no stop, and a factual answer with no source.
-Each one is cheap to close now and expensive to clean up later.
+The blank rows are your backlog, ranked by how much you would lose if each one failed.
+Hunt first for an autonomous action with no stop and a factual answer with no source; each one is cheap to close now and expensive to clean up later.

 Where this goes next